South of Midnight: Gameplay

 Hazel, the player character, must fight against "Haints", nightmarish creatures who become the physical manifestation of past traumas.

 South of Midnight is a third-person action-adventure game.
 Players take on the role of Hazel, who learns an ancient weaving power to explore the Deep South mythos.
 Throughout her journey, she must cleanse "Stigma" and defeat enemies known as "Haints", both of which are physical manifestations of deep-rooted sorrows and trauma that had festered for decades.
-The game emulates stop-motion animation for its cutscenes, though it also provides an option for players to toggle it off.
+The game emulates stop-motion animation for its cutscenes; it provides an option for players to toggle it off.

-Hazel's primary weapons of choice are a pair of hooks.
+Hazel's primary weapons are a pair of hooks.
 Five consecutive melee attacks form a combo, damaging enemies significantly.
 She can perform a quick dodge to evade attack.
 If she is able to dodge just before an opponent's attack lands, she will trigger a strand blast that damages nearby enemies.
 Enemies attacks can be interrupted, though unavoidable attacks (indicated to the player when an enemy's health bar turns yellow), must be dodged.
-Hazel can also cast magical spells during combat, though there is a short cooldown time following each usage.
+Hazel can cast magical spells during combat, with a short cooldown time following each usage.
 With her magic, she can stun an enemy, push them away or pull them towards her.
-Hazel is also equipped with a small puppet known as Crouton; throwing it at enemy will cause them to attack their allies for a brief period of time.
-Combat encounter occurs in an arena that is cordoned off upon entry; players must defeat all enemies in the arena before they can progress.
+Hazel is equipped with a small puppet known as Crouton; throwing it at an enemy will cause them to attack their allies for a brief period of time.
+Combat encounters occur in an arena that is cordoned off upon entry; players must defeat all enemies in the arena before they can progress.
 Hazel can either "unravel" a downed Haint, or consume a green health sigil which can only be used once in each arena, to replenish health during combat.

 Hazel can perform highly acrobatic skills such as double jumping, wall running, and gliding through the air.
 The game is largely linear, and players can summon a guiding strand to lead them to their next objective.
-If players explore off the beaten track, they may find "Floofs", which can be used to purchase combat upgrades or new abilities, or "health filaments", which increase Hazel's maximum health.
-Crouton can also squeeze into small tunnels Hazel typically cannot fit through.
-Hazel can also use her powers in both transversal and puzzle-solving.
+If players explore off the beaten track, they may find "Floofs", which can be used to purchase combat upgrades or abilities, or "health filaments", which increase Hazel's maximum health.
+Crouton can squeeze into small tunnels Hazel typically cannot fit through.
+Hazel can use her powers in both transversal and puzzle-solving.
 For instance, she can solidify "Echo" objects from the past and use them to reach previously inaccessible areas.
-The game's world is also filled with environmental hazards such as explosive mushroom and spiking thorns, both of which must be avoided.
-Throughout the game, players will encounter several mythical creatures, some of which serve as the game's boss battles.
-Many of these mythical creatures are also haunted by events of the past.
+The game's world is filled with environmental hazards such as explosive mushrooms and spiking thorns, both of which must be avoided.
+Players will encounter several mythical creatures, some of which serve as boss battles.
+Many of these mythical creatures are haunted by events of the past.
 As a Weaver, Hazel can gather their painful memories and contain them using a magical bottle, and place them on a bottle tree to resolve their past trauma, enabling them to move on.